aeternity/protocol/channels/ON-CHAIN.md

 We expect channels to be only closed in the case of non-cooperation or malicious behaviour.
-If all parties decide to close the channel, closing is just a matter of issuing one on-chain transaction, signed by everyone involved.
+If all parties decide to close the channel, closing is just a matter of issuing one on-chain transaction, authenticated by everyone involved.

 In the case of a solo closing, operations are subject to the `lock_period`, during which they can be disputed via a `channel_slash`.